← Work

 Design decisions that moved the needle

 Type the bank name, get the SWIFT code auto-filled instead of demanding it.
-Frame fees by outcome ("arrives in 1–2 days") rather than tier names.
+Frame fees by outcome ("arrives in 1 to 2 days") rather than tier names.
 Validate inline, detect pasted codes, and keep a persistent summary so people can review without losing their place.
 Progressive disclosure hid advanced options until they were needed.

 How it's built